 BEGINNINGS for Parents of Children Who Are Deaf or Hard of Hearing

 Meeting the technological and training needs of a culturally diverse area like the Federated States of Micronesia (FSM) brings unique challenge for any data system development in the Pacific.
 Knowledge and experience in working with EHDI programs and cultural sensitivity to the Pacific island people was an essential consideration when FSM was making a selection for the FSM-EHDI tracking and surveillance systems.
-Chuck Scheier of Scheier Ltd. and Sue Scanlan of Scanlan and Associates, met the expectations of the FSM-EHDI project and continue to provide incredible support to the development of a challenging data system for the FSM, now known as the FSM-EHDI Hearing Evaluation Record (HER).
+Chuck Scheier of Scheier Ltd. met the expectations of the FSM-EHDI project and continue to provide incredible support to the development of a challenging data system for the FSM, now known as the FSM-EHDI Hearing Evaluation Record (HER).
 Major observations have been attention to details to the needs of the FSM, continual and immediate feedback on any question at any time of the day, user-friendly technical assistance, and endless patience for everyone, whether they are highly trained technology specialists or a data entry clerk.
 The "no question is a dumb question" attitude particularly stands out in their approach to technical support.
-They both give new meaning to the notion of, "bending over backwards" to provide data systems support.
+The staff gives new meaning to the notion of, "bending over backwards" to provide data systems support.

 Velma A. Sablan, Ph.D.